dhrubasamal1/banking-system/README.md

 # Simple Banking System

-A simple banking system written in Python executable on CLI that simulates core banking operations like new account creation, PIN-based login for existing accounts, deposits, withdrawals, and balance checks with overdraft protection and a 3 attempt PIN lockout.
+A simple banking system written in Python that simulates basic banking operations like new account creation, PIN based login for existing accounts, deposits, withdrawals, and balance checks with overdraft protection and a 3 attempt PIN lockout.

 ## Overview